Moschato

-Moschato (Μοσχάτο) is a suburb in the southwestern part of the Athens agglomeration, Greece.
+Moschato (Μοσχάτο) is a town and a suburb in the southwestern part of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality Moschato-Tavros, of which it is the seat and a municipal unit.

 Geography

 Moschato is situated on the Phaleron Bay coast, east of the mouth of the river Cephissus.
 The municipal unit has an area of 2.325 km2.
 It is 6 km southwest of Athens city centre and 3 km east of Piraeus.
-The southern end of Motorway 1 (Athens - Thessaloniki) is in Moschato.
+The southern end of the A1 motorway (Athens–Thessaloniki–Evzonoi) is in Moschato.
 Other important roads are Poseidonos Avenue along the coast and Peiraios Street in the north.
-The main squares of Moschato are Metamorfoseos Sotiris Square on Makrygianni Avenue, with the eponymous church, and Iroon Polytechneiou Square with the City Hall.
+The main squares of Moschato are Metamorfoseos Sotiros Square on Makrygianni Avenue, with the eponymous church, and Iroon Polytechneiou Square with the City Hall.

+Climate

+Moschato which is located in the Athens Riviera, has a hot semi-arid climate.
+It has mild winters and hot summers, with particularly warm summer nights.

 Transport

 The Moschato metro station is served by Athens Metro Line 1, which connects it with Piraeus and central Athens.
 Moschato is also served by the Athens Tram network, and by the bus routes 914, 860, 229, 217, 101, B1, 500, 130, 049, 040, 232, 218, C1, 420 and A1.